keybase/book-content/82-security/01-security.md

 Public-key cryptography is also used to encrypt information shared through secure websites (those with URLS that start with https://), emails sent with the PGP protocol, and cryptocurrencies like Lumens.
 But, the information you share on secure websites or in emails is only as secure as your account—or as the username and password—you use to access them.

-Thank goodness your [Keybase account](/account) is more secure than that, thanks to more public-key cryptography.
+Thank goodness your [Keybase account](/account) is more secure than that.

 #### Keybase is reviewed by global cyber security experts.
-Read the 2018 report by NCC Group, the global cyber security and risk mitigation experts: [Keybase Protocol Security Review](https://www.nccgroup.trust/us/our-research/keybase-protocol-security-review/).
+Read the 2018 report by the global cyber security and risk mitigation experts, NCC Group: [Keybase Protocol Security Review](https://www.nccgroup.trust/us/our-research/keybase-protocol-security-review/).